ctoennis/Data-Analysis-Block-Course-2026/attendance_exercises/1_automatic_differentiation.md

-# W2: Forward and Reverse Automatic Differentiation by Hand
+# Exercise: Forward and Reverse Automatic Differentiation by Hand

 ## Learning goals